 Top of the page

-You can expect to feel better and stronger each day, although you may tire quickly and need pain medicine for a week or two.
+You can expect to feel better and stronger each day.
+But you may tire quickly and need pain medicine for a week or two.
 You may need about 4 to 6 weeks to fully recover.

-Do not lift anything heavy while you are recovering so that your incision and your belly muscles can heal.
+Don't lift anything heavy while you are recovering.
+Give your incision and your belly muscles time to heal.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.